 Contemporary Body Psychotherapy is an integrative approach that not only draws upon techniques and perspectives from other disciplines but seeks to unify them into a cohesive relational model of psychology that also embraces neuro-science and physics.

-Underpinning my approach is a fundamental understanding of the body and mind as being one interwoven holistic system, and I don't consider thought processes to be more significant to exploring the psyche than any other conscious or unconscious modes of expression; such as emotion, sensation, body posture and language, intuition, imagery, energetic presence, or relational dynamics.
+Underpinning my approach is a fundamental understanding of the body and mind as being one interwoven holistic system, in which the psyche expresses itself with thought-processes, emotion, sensation, body posture and language, intuition, imagery, energetic presence, relational and inter-generational dynamics.

-I have a particular interest in enactment-dynamics, how it is crucially that the dynamics of a primary relational wound will manifest in the implicit dynamics between the the therapist and the client, and I have written extensively on this subject.
+I have a particular interest in enactment-dynamics, how it is that an historical relational wound will unconsciously manifest in the therapeutic relationship; and I have written fairly extensively on this subject.

 Body Psychotherapy can be effective for working with any emotional, psychological, or relational issues, and is particularly useful for addressing trauma.
-However, many people choose Body Psychotherapy also for simply deepening their experience of themselves in the body-mind and in their spiritual process.
+However, many people choose Body Psychotherapy also to more generally deepen their experience of the body-mind and spiritual process.

-Having been engaged in one form of therapeutic work or another for thirty years, and for over twenty as a psychotherapist, it's rare that a client comes to me with issues that I have no previous experience of working with successfully, although I receive each client as an absolutely unique individual who I will seek to be fascinated by.
+Having been engaged in one form of therapeutic work or another for thirty years, and for over twenty as a psychotherapist, it's rare that a client comes to me with issues that I have no previous experience of working with successfully; although I receive each client as an absolutely unique individual who I will seek to be fascinated by.

 Integrating History: the enactment-model as a unifying structure of consciousness.
 (18,000 word article)

 Working with enactment from within the body-mind relational field.
 (11,000 word article)